shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 - **Session Leaders** on the readings
 - **Discussion**
 - **Determine session leaders for next week**
+- **Let's make an image dataset** and then use **PixPlot** to visualize it [via this notebook](https://colab.research.google.com/drive/13WI68IS7CzDc2FEai5h98RstOlCt4zrO).
+Document where & how you decide to collect images.
+What are you baking into the dataset and its potential uses?

 ### Readings
 > + Abeba Birhane, Vinay Uday Prabhu, Emmanuel Kahembwe ['Multimodal datasets: misogyny, pornography, and malignant stereotypes'](https://arxiv.org/abs/2110.01963) Arxiv.2110.01963